 Installation & live performance, in collaboration w/ Ana Patiño & Camila Riveros.
 Part of the DEBATTERIE!
 Antagonismen Aufführen program in Bremen.
 Re-mounted at AKTION Hamburg.
 Patiño & Riveros' installation explored the dynamics of privacy, surveillance & performance.
 While recorded voices described true examples of violated privacy, a live audio broadcast (sung and spoken by Seringhaus) forced the audience to question dynamics of public vs. private & fact vs. fiction.

 Site-specific audio Installation, E-Werk Weimar water tower, commissioned as part of Kunstfest Weimar.
 What if a building could speak?
-What if we could hear it dealing with its abandonment and isolation?
-This monologue-format audio installation was set up with directional speakers at an abandoned cooling tower in Weimar, Germany.
-Combining German and English text, the piece dealt with spaces between use & disuse, between theatre & installation, architecture & character, madness & sanity, relevant past & useful present.
-HEAR THE AUDIO.
+This site-specific, monologue-format audio installation was presented at the abandoned E-Werk cooling tower in Weimar, Germany.
+Combining German and English text, the work considered the spaces and places that exist between use & disuse, between theatre & installation, architecture & character, madness & sanity, relevant past & useful present.